Beyond My Control: Music video

 The video was directed by Laurent Boutonnat who also wrote the screenplay based on the book "Les Liaisons dangereuses", by Choderlos de Laclos.
-It was his last video for Farmer before that of "Les Mots", nine years after.
-The video was shot for two days at Studio Sets in Stains (where the video of "Plus grandir" was already shot in 1985) and cost about only 45,000 euros (the budget was limited because the film Giorgino was in preparation).
-This Requiem Publishing and Heathcliff SA production features Farmer, Frédéric Lagache, who was the puppeteer in the video of "Sans contrefaçon" and who there plays her flighty lover, and Christophe Danchaud, a dancer of Farmer's tours, who replaces this one for the bare scenes.
-Photographer Marianne Rosensthiel who witnessed the shooting of the video, said that the white dress worn by Farmer was custom made by a seamstress.
+It would be his last video for Farmer before "Les Mots", produced nine years later.

+The video was shot for two days at Studio Sets in Stains (where the video of "Plus grandir" was shot in 1985) and cost 45,000 euros, a limited budget due to contemporaneous production of the film Giorgino.
+A Requiem Publishing and Heathcliff SA production, the video features Farmer, Frédéric Lagache (the puppeteer in the video of "Sans contrefaçon") as her flighty lover, and Christophe Danchaud, a dancer of Farmer's tours, as Lagache's body double.
+Photographer Marianne Rosensthiel, who witnessed the shooting of the video, said that the white dress worn by Farmer was custom-made by a seamstress.

 In the video, Farmer, tied on an ignited pyre, tries to struggle.
-Then she kisses for a long time her lover in torrid scenes, and then, wearing a long and wide dress, she walks on embers, with hands full of blood, while singing.
-These three scenes continue to intersecting until the end of the video.
-Then Farmer enters a home and surprises her lover making love with a fair-haired woman.
+Interspersed are scenes of her kissing her lover before walking on embers in a white dress, her hands covered in blood.
+Farmer enters a home and surprises her lover, who is engaged sexually with another woman.
 The scenes are very erotic.
 Farmer bites her lover in the shoulder and some blood trickles along his back; they kiss and some blood flows from their mouths.
 Two wolves voraciously tear apart the body of a dead man.